source-academy/general/research/README.md

 label: Researchers
 ---

-# Resources for researchers
+# Resources for researchers and developers

-The Source Academy and SICP JS are used for educational research.
-Below you find some resources.

 ## Publications